 Prophet Muhammad’s daughters were Ruqayyah, Zainab, Umm Kulthum, and Fatimah, born to Lady Khadijah.

 Some Muslim scholars such as Abul Qasim Kufi believe that Ruqayyah, Zainab, and Umm Kulthum were Muhammad and Khadijah’s adopted children.1 Others believe that they were all his daughters.

 In the chart below, you will find a brief history of the Prophet’s daughters from the eldest to the youngest, according to the historian Ibn Hisham.2

 Back in the time of jahiliyah (pagan ignorance), the Arabs had no respect for the female gender and considered only their sons as valuable assets.
 At that time, the Prophet’s sons died one after the other, and his enemies would mock him by telling him that he had no heir to continue his lineage.
 Then God revealed Surah Kausar to His messenger, giving him the good news of abundant blessings.

 This abundant blessing was Fatimah, through whose family, successorship of the Prophet (s), and leadership of the Muslim society continued.

 The Prophet’s Love for His Daughters

-The sirah (way of life) of the Messenger of Allah (S) in this regard is distinguished and unique.
-After giving birth to Qasim and another son for the Messenger of Allah (S), Lady Khadijah, gave birth to four daughters.
-Whenever the Prophet (S) heard the news of the birth of each of these girls, he would be delighted, slaughter a sheep, and would continuously show his grace to them.
+In this regard, the sirah (way of life) of the Messenger of Allah (s) is distinguished and unique.
+After giving birth to Qasim and another son for the Messenger of Allah (S), Lady Khadijah gave birth to four daughters.
+Whenever the Prophet (S) heard the news of the birth of each of these girls, he was delighted, slaughtered a sheep, and continuously showed his grace to them.